Getting Started

 Download the demo data

 If you want to play around with example data, download this data pack.
-It contains several vector files in shapefile format, and the readme.txt file has links to a raster you can download or add to a QGIS session as a web layer.
-You will need to unzip the file before you can access its contents in QGIS.
+It contains a vector file in shapefile format, and the readme.txt file has links to additional vector and raster data you can download to follow along with the recorded workshop.

-Mac users: Double-click the file to unzip it automatically.
+- Mac users: Double-click the file to unzip it automatically.

-Windows users: Right-click the file and use a tool like 7-Zip to extract the files.
+- Windows users: Right-click the file and use a tool like 7-Zip to extract the files.

 Explore the QGIS interface